juripero/ryft-server/docs/auth.md

 If authentication is enabled the ryft server checks for `Authorization` HTTP header.

 If `Authorization` header contains `Basic` keyword the basic authentication is used.
-The ryft server extracts username and password from the header and checks them.
+The ryft server extracts username and password from the header and checks the user is authorized to access requested resources.

 Otherwise if `Authorization` header contains `Bearer` keyword the JWT is used.
 The ryft server extracts JWT token from the header and checks it.